DLXPlugins/simple-comment-editing/readme.txt

 == Description ==

-Supercharge your comment section with <a href="https://dlxplugins.com/plugins/simple-comment-editing/">Simple Comment Editing</a> and allow your users to edit their comments for a period of time.
+Add useful comment editing with <a href="https://dlxplugins.com/plugins/comment-edit-lite/">Comment Edit Lite</a>.
+Allow your users to edit their comments for a period of time.
 Save your users some headaches and let them fix their typos while you take a backseat and relax.

 [youtube https://www.youtube.com/watch?v=bNCDdQbwA-s&rel=0]

-> Please check out the <a href="https://sce.dlxplugins.com/">comprehensive documentation for Simple Comment Editing</a>.
+> Please check out the <a href="https://docs.dlxplugins.com/v/comment-edit-lite/">comprehensive documentation for Comment Edit Lite</a>.

-<h2>Simple Comment Editing features:</h2>
+<h2>Comment Edit Lite features:</h2>
 <ol>
 <li>Install the plugin.
 That's it.
 It just works.
 <li>Anonymous users can edit comments for 5 minutes.</li>
 <li>No styling is necessary.
 For advanced customization, see the "Other Notes" section.</li>
 <li>Advanced customization can be achieved using filters.</li>
+<li>Add Mailchimp to your comment form and get email subscribers through comments.</li>
 </ol>

 > <strong>New</strong>: Enable Mailchimp and get newsletter signups from your comment section.